plausible/docs/docs/metrics-definitions.md

 ## Visits (or Sessions)

 A session (also known as a visit) is a set of actions that a user takes on your site.
-It is started when a visitor first lands on your page and ends when no action is taken on your site for 30 minutes.
+A visit is started when a visitor first lands on your page and ends when no action is taken on your site for 30 minutes.

 You can read more about how you can use these metrics to [measure your website's or startup's progress and make better decisions](https://plausible.io/blog/analytics-metrics-definitions).